danolivo/pg_track_optimizer/README.md

 ## Overview

 PostgreSQL's query planner makes sophisticated predictions about row counts, selectivity, and execution costs to choose optimal query plans.
-However, when these predictions are significantly wrong—due to outdated statistics, data skew, correlation, or complex predicates—the planner may choose suboptimal execution strategies.
+However, these predictions may be incorrect due to outdated statistics, data skew, correlation, or complex predicates.
+As a result, the planner may choose suboptimal execution strategies.

 In large databases with thousands of queries, identifying which plans suffer from poor cardinality estimates is like finding a needle in a haystack. **pg_track_optimizer** solves this by automatically tracking the estimation error for every query and surfacing the worst offenders.